ryakad/squeeze/README.md

 Getting setup is easy.

-1. Clone the git-squeeze repo and add its `src/` directory to your python path
+1. Clone this repo and run the setup.py file `python setup.py install`

 2. Create a git plugin file called git-squeeze and put it somewhere in your shell search path.
 Make it executable and this can now be run as `git squeeze`